Covid 19 coronavirus: Drive-ins boost indie films

 "The idea is romantic and charming," Poland said.
 "But it's not a business model."

-For shops like IFC, however, it's a success story born out of innovation and a much-needed break in the clouds.
+For IFC, however, it's a success story born out of innovation and a much-needed break in the clouds.

 - AP